New normal. Pivot. Unforeseen circumstances. Unprecedented time.

 Encourage them to prioritize the relationships around them.
 Marriage, family, and roommates all have the potential to be strained during this time.
 How can they leverage this time to grow these relationships?

-Move them out
+Move them out to lead in crisis

 It may not seem like there’s very much movement happening right now.
 But time is moving.
 It always is.